martrik/UML/documentation.md

 ## Classes and structs without connections
 Some of our classes and structs are not connected to any other class.
 The reason for that is that they are never "associated" or kept as a state anywhere in the program, but are just temporary intermediate results which are returned by one function and immediately consumed by another one.

+## Excluding Render Engine
+In our Class Diagram, we have decided to exclude the Render Engine because...

 ## Design Patterns
+These are the design patterns that we have included and the main classes in our Class Diagram that are used to implement each Design Pattern.

 ### Model View Controller

 ### Singleton